 Many women worry about this when they’re diagnosed with breast cancer.

-“It may seem silly to others since the reason you’re losing your hair is to save your life, but it’s still a really difficult change to go through,” says Joan Grant, who has battled breast cancer twice in the past 10 years.
+“It may seem silly to others since the reason you’re losing your hair is to save your life, but it’s still a really difficult change to go through,” says Joan Grant, who has had breast cancer twice.

-Not every woman will lose her hair.
+Not every woman will lose their hair.
 If you do, it will eventually grow back.
 To make the process less traumatic, cut your hair in a short style before you start chemotherapy.

 There are several ways to deal with hair loss, including going au naturel or rocking a scarf or hat.
 Some people choose to wear a wig.

 “Before I was diagnosed, I used to assume that people going through chemo must be really sick and were probably dying, and I didn’t want those sympathy stares,” Grant says.

 If you opt for a wig, make an appointment at a wig shop before you start losing your hair so they can match the wig to the locks you have.
 Human-hair wigs cost more than synthetic wigs (from $800 to $3,000 or more, compared to $30 to $500).
 Still, Grant says they’re worth it.
 They’re more comfortable and look more natural.
 Grant does suggest you have a synthetic wig as a backup.

 Unlike a human-hair wig, which needs to be styled, a synthetic one has “memory curl,” so it keeps its shape after you wash and dry it.
 Just know that heat -- like from a blow dryer or flat iron -- will damage a synthetic wig, something Grant learned the hard way when the heat from her oven fried the front of hers.